-Develop best practices for marketing strategies to share research, industry innovations and networking opportunities for soybean processors in this upcoming symposium.
-Presenters will focus on optimal strategies for agro-processors in sub-Saharan Africa, but these techniques and practices are applicable for processors in other growing economies.
+Share best practices and innovations for efficient processing of food in the soybean value chain that meet DINES criteria: Delicious, Inexpensive, Nutritious, Environmentally and culturally sustainable, and Safe.
+Presenters will focus on optimal strategies for agro-processors in sub-Saharan Africa, but these techniques are applicable in other growing economies.

 This symposium will feature: